About the Role

 The Managing Counsel

 The Managing Counsel will be an integral part of the legal team, working closely with the Deputy General Counsel and broader legal department to advise LA28’s senior management on legal matters.
-This position will leverage negotiation, relationship-building, critical-thinking and communication skills to (1) support the Games Delivery functional area legal needs, including supporting negotiations with venues and certain commercial and governmental partners, (2) negotiate operational contracts, and (3) draft summaries and legal memoranda.
+This position will leverage negotiation, relationship-building, critical-thinking and communication skills to (1) support the legal needs for the External Affairs and Games Delivery functional areas, including supporting negotiations with venues and certain governmental partners for municipal services, venue, transportation and security needs, (2) negotiate operational contracts, and (3) draft summaries and legal memoranda.
 This role offers an unparalleled opportunity to increase your professional network, gain valuable negotiating and business skills, and grow with the organization as we gear up for the 2028 Olympic and Paralympic Games!

 This position will report to the Deputy General Counsel.